rinovan18/dropsolid/readme/after-install/readme.md

 file you'll be checking some things.

 #### Memcache
-IF you have Memcache installed locally (the module), uncomment the block referencing Memcache and enter your project name in prefix. eg myproject_local.
+IF you have Memcache installed locally (the module), set the variable `ROCKETSHIP_MEMCACHE_READY_FOR_USE` to `TRUE` in your local additional settings file.
-Also go to sites/environments/local.services.yml and uncomment the Memcache block there.
+Also go to sites/environments/local.services.yml and see if there is a Memcache block there.
+If so, uncomment it.

 It is important to only do this AFTER Memcache is enabled, else it will break your site until you comment it out again.
 It'll try to load classes and services which only exist if Memcache is enabled.

+It's the same workflow for enabling Memcache – as well as Varnish (Purge) – on other environments.
+See the 'deploying' readme for more info on that.

 #### Private files
 By default the private files folder is defined as private/files.
 Make sure it is writable, and SSH into dev and staging and check that it is writable there too.
 If it is not, create a ticket and assign it to "R&D Project", with High priority.

 What folder should be used for private files is defined in the additional_settings files.
 By default we've already set up ../private/files.

 ## Configuration Management